GT-ARC/opaca-core/doc/api.md

 * notify the platform about changes in one of its containers
 * body: `containerId` of the container
-* output: true or false, depending on whether the container responded to `/info` call; it it does not respond, container is removed
+* output: `true/false`, depending on whether the container responded to `/info` call; it it does not respond, container is removed
 * errors: 404 if container does not exist on platform

 ### `DELETE /containers/{container}`

 * stop/delete/undeploy AgentContainer with given ID from the platform
+* input:
-* input: ID of the agent container to remove
+    * container: ID of the agent container to remove
 * output: `true/false` whether the container could be removed or not (not found)
 * errors: none